MetodyPetrov/plant-store/README.md

 10) Go to the bin folder of the directory in which you installed MongoDB e.g
-C:\Program Files\MongoDB\Server\7.0\bin
+"C:\Program Files\MongoDB\Server\7.0\bin"

-11) Open mongod.cfg and copy its content
+11) Open "mongod.cfg" and copy its content

-12) Delete mongod.cfg and create a new file with the same name
+12) Delete "mongod.cfg" and create a new file with the same name

-13) Paste the previous mongod.cfg contents in the new mongod.cfg
+13) Paste the previous "mongod.cfg" contents in the new "mongod.cfg"

 14) In the newly created file replace "#replication" with